lop513/CMSC_Storage_Files/README.md

 test_user.c.
 These tests mainly focused on the normal operation of the buffer and then the edge cases that I could think of.

-In regards to compiling in user space,  use the Makefile I provided and type "make".
-Then run the program by tryping "./buffer".
+In regards to compiling in user space, run the following command, "gcc buffer.h buffer.c test_user.c -o buffer".

+Then run the program by typing "./buffer".
 This will then go through my tests in test_user.c.

+In regards to compiling in kernel space, you will to compile and install the kernel and then reboot.
+After that you can use the Makefile I provided by typing, "Make test" then type "./test" and it will run the test with buffer.h, buffer.c and test.c.
+In order to see the kernel log statements you will have to run, "sudo dmesg".
+Now with the stdout and kernel log output that should show you all of my tests.